 About the Program

 The Orthopaedic Physical Therapy Residency Program begins each February and lasts for 12 months.
-You’ll negotiate your exact start date with the residency director and the clinical director of the Physical Therapy Services Clinic.
+You’ll negotiate your exact start date with the Residency Program Director and the Clinic Director of the Physical Therapy Services Clinic.

 During the year, you’ll participate in 145 hours of educational content, including approximately 35 hours of independent learning and 16 hours of testing, at least 125 hours of direct collaborative learning with your supervising mentor, and at least 1,200 hours of patient care.